pya-h/byteculator/README.md

     3- For now calculations are limited to integers
     4- Numbers are stored as strings, so the numbers can be large as possible (Maximum number of supported digis equals to maximum supported string length in rust)
-    5- you can also use Full logging to even log the calculations more detailed, use -fl param to enable full log before the terms you want:
+    5- you can also use Full logging to even log the calculations more detailed, use +fl param to enable full log before the terms you want:
-        2 ^ 5 -fl + 10 ^ 5
+        2 ^ 5 +fl + 10 ^ 5
+        and -fl to turn full log off.
     6- Priorities will be applied soon